Action of 18 October 1806: Battle

-As Caroline approached, Captain Jager ordered his men to open fire on the British frigate at extreme range, also calling on support from the other Dutch vessels anchored nearby.
-In response, Rainier gave orders for his men to hold fire, enduring the Dutch guns until his frigate was just 40 yd away before unleashing a full broadside.
-Jager responded, but the British fire was too strong and within half an hour the Dutch flag was struck.
-Taking possession of the Dutch frigate, Lieutenant Lemage discovered that 50 of the 270 men aboard had been killed or wounded and that the ship had suffered moderate damage to its masts and rigging.
+As Caroline approached, Jager ordered his crew to open fire on the British frigate at extreme range, along with calling for support from the other Dutch vessels anchored nearby.
+In response, Rainier gave orders for his men to hold their fire, enduring the Dutch attacks until his frigate was just 40 yd away before unleashing a full broadside.
+The Dutch ship responded in kind, but the British fire proved too strong and within half an hour she struck her colours.
+Taking possession of Maria Riggersbergen, Lieutenant Lemage discovered that 50 of the 270 men aboard had been killed or wounded and that the ship had suffered moderate damage to its masts and rigging.
 British casualties in the engagement were three killed outright and eighteen more wounded, six of whom subsequently died.
 Also killed were four Dutch prisoners who had been sheltering in the hold.

 While Lemage was boarding Maria Riggersbergen, Rainier had turned his attention to the other ships in the bay.
 However the sea was shallow and crossed by shoals that prevented further advance without proper charts, which Caroline lacked.
 Although they had fired a number of shots at long range, the interference by the smaller Dutch vessels during the battle had been negligible.
 Following the surrender of Maria Riggersbergen, most of the shipping in the bay including all seven of the merchant vessels, the three small warships and Phoenix, had deliberately beached themselves to avoid capture.
 Abandoning the idea of further operations off Batavia as too risky, Rainier ordered his ships to sail, placing most of the Dutch prisoners, including the wounded and sick, into the first brig captured that morning and ordering the ship to return to Batavia as a cartel, with the officers placed under parole restrictions.
 With most of his prisoners removed, Rainier then ordered Maria Riggersbergen and Zeerop to return to Madras.